ProBoyDev/WebSiteCpatcha/README.md

   - ProtocolLib by dmulloy2 and contributors.

 ## Support
 Encountered a bug?
 Have a feature idea?
-Open an [Issue](https://github.com/Noonenowhoiam/WebSiteCpatcha/issues) on GitHub or join the discussion.
-Your input is crucial to refining this plugin.
+Open an [Issue](https://github.com/Noonenowhoiam/WebSiteCpatcha/issues) on GitHub or you can join the discussion.
+And you also can contact me in discord also [Discord id: no_onenowhoiam] Your input is crucial to refining this plugin.
 Let’s collaborate to secure Minecraft servers worldwide!